What Is An Employee Experience Platform?

 While the role of the HR department has typically been limited to hiring, onboarding and training, the needs of employees are much more broad.

 For instance, on any given day, an employee may need a room that’s set up for a large client meeting, a catered lunch for 10 attendees, someone to help greet and direct those attendees when they arrive…and help fixing her laptop before they arrive.

-An employee experience platform incorporates services that could meet all of those needs and more across multiple departments.
+An employee experience management incorporates services that could meet all of those needs and more across multiple departments.